bennettyarnel/cse15l-lab-reports/LabReport5.md

 You won't learning anything if I do!
 But I will say your implementation of the multiply method looks similiar to what was talked about in lecture.
 Your method is definitely doing arithmetic.
 I would highly recommend taking a closer look at your test methods, and take a look at how the professor wrote his tests in Lecture 4!
+Specifically, what is the difference between assertSame and asssertEquals?
 Start early start often!
 ```

 ## Step 3